arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 Before we start searching for specific things in this directory, let's navigate into it and explore a little bit of what it contains.

-If your file ended up in the `Downloads` folder, you could type:
+If your file ended up in the `Downloads` folder, you would type:

 ```
 cd ~/Downloads/learning_bash-main